Skip to main content

 note

-Please note that the method allows setting the same/repeated value(s) for the specified cells.
-In case you want to add different values into spreadsheet cells, you'd better use the parse() method.
+Note that the method sets the same (repeated) value(s) for the specified cells.
+If you want to add different values to spreadsheet cells, use the parse() method.

 Get values

-It is also possible to return the value(s) set in a cell(s) by passing the id(s) of the necessary cell(s) or a range of cells to the getValue() method.
+You can also return the value(s) set in a cell(s) by passing the id(s) of the necessary cell(s) or a range of cells to the getValue() method.

-The method will return the value(s) as a string,number or array:
+The method returns the value(s) as a string, number, or array:

 // returning the value of one cell